callumhackett/obsidian_polka_theme/README.md

   --background-l: 25%;
 }
 ```
 5. Change the numbers to dial in your own color: `--background-h` ranges from 0-360 and represents a hue, such as red or blue; `--background-s` ranges from 0-100% and is your color's saturation; `--background-l` ranges from 0-100% and is your color's lightness.
 The color you choose applies directly to the background of the text editor but other colors in the theme are derived from it.

-You may find it easiest to use an independent HSL color picker.
+Note: the default values are (0, 100%, 99.6%) in light mode and (221, 33.3%, 12.9%) in dark.
+If you like the overall tone of Polka and just want a different hue, use the default `s` and `l` values for your mode and experiment with the `h` value.